m3dwards/longmynd.org/content/webcams.md

       video, pointing at our club owned launch field, with an option to view past video too from multiple days.
 Due to constraints by the hardware/software manufacturers it will only be available on iphone and android phones, for current club members.
-Access details to be sent out by email once it has been tested successfully.**
+Access details sent out by email from webcollect to club members.**

       ![Looking North](/img/mynd_north_ubox.jpeg)